 In case you’re worried that you can’t possibly think like a futurist, you might want to think again.
 In fact, on some level, you’re already doing just that.

-During a Zoom meeting, Spinella explained to me that people don’t simply want great products, they also want the feel and look of luxury.
-Spinella is able to set his brand apart from his competitors because it isn’t just the components that are world-class, the actual products blend with home decor for seamless usage.
+Spinella says that people don’t simply want great products; they also want the feel and look of luxury.
+Spinella is able to set his brand apart from his competitors because it isn’t just the components that are world-class — the actual products blend with home decor for seamless usage.

-The blockchain CEO who committed to corporate social responsibility
+2. A blockchain CEO committed to corporate social responsibility